Use the VPN!

 To access online resources from a non-Yale network, you will need to connect to the VPN using Cisco AnyConnect.
 Instructions on installing the VPN software are available here.

 This guide provides a starting point for researchers inside and outside of Yale to find history of medicine resources online.
-For any research questions, please to email Melissa Grafe or James Kessenides using the links in the boxes on the right.
+For any research questions, please email Melissa Grafe or James Kessenides using the links in the boxes on the right.

 This guide will: